 Acupuncture and Birth Preparation

 Around 30-34 weeks is a great time to check in with your acupuncturist / herbalist if you haven’t already.
 At this time we are starting a conversation about preparing for labour.
-Weekly visits, from around 34 weeks, ensure optimal fetal positioning and a weekly focus on helping to move you closer to being ready to achieve a spontaneous labour and uncomplicated birth.
+Weekly visits from around 34 weeks may support optimal fetal positioning while helping you feel physically and emotionally prepared for labour.

 Birth preparation during this time includes weekly consultations with your acupuncturist to help you prepare physically and emotionally for birth, manage stress and improve your energy and stamina.
-Acupuncture also assists in preparing your cervix and uterus for birth, and helping your labour to start spontaneously and on time.
+Acupuncture may support the body’s natural preparation for labour and birth, including the physiological changes that occur in the uterus and cervix as the body approaches labour.

 Acupuncture and Breech Presentation